nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Viewing students details: `view`

 View details of a student.
 Required to `edit` or `remove` student's details.
-You can only view one student's details at one time.<br>
+Only view one student's details can be viewed at a time.<br>
 **Usage**: All modes

 Format: `view NAME`